ploneintranet/ploneintranet/docs/development/components/case-management.rst

 * Cases are workflowed.
 Workflow does not model a complete business process – it's used to map role based access control security.

 * The Case workflow is visualised as a linear Metro Map.
 As workflows can contain circular transitions, only a subset of the workflow can be visualised in a linear way.
 That is called the "happy flow" and is expected to be the typical process.
 The system allows to transition one step forward or backward on that line at a time.
-To know which is the "happy flow", the workflow is configured with a custom variable ``metromap_transitions` that stores it as a python expression.
+To know which is the "happy flow", the workflow is configured with a custom variable ``metromap_transitions`` that stores it as a python expression.

 * Each workflow state is called Milestone.

 * Cases contain Tasks.

 The Workflowing and Eventing subsystems are provided by Plone core.
-The Generic system comes with a demo "Case Workflow" with exemplary states: new, in progress, content complete, request, decided, closed, archived.
+The Generic system comes with a demo "Case Workflow" with example states: new, in progress, content complete, request, decided, closed, archived.
 Note that providing a custom complex workflow is configuration, not code, so this is already supported by the generic framework out of the box.

 The Case Manager App